NoahShomette/arts_game/README.md

 - Get your PR merged!
 - Repeat the whole process

 If you have a new feature you want to implement the process is very similar.
-You can either just open an discussion/issue on the feature or reach out in the discord to discuss with the other devs and the community about the new feature.
+You can either just open a discussion/issue on the feature or reach out in the discord to discuss with the other devs and the community about the new feature.
 Then just implement and get it merged!

 ## License

 `Arts_Game` is free and open source, licensed under the dual MIT/Apache licenses.
 Copy the code, learn from how its made, and steal aggresively from it!
 If you can and want to please contribute back and help make the game better!

-The name (currently `Arts_Game` but subject to change) is licensed under CC-BY-NC.
+The name (currently `Arts_Game` but subject to change), future icon/logo, and all art assets contained in any `assets` folder ar,e unless otherwise specificed, licensed under CC-BY-NC.

 Any contributions made are accepted under the same license terms.